AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

     fill_template: Item = None,      #< Default to Gap
 )
 ```
+**QUESTION:** Should there be an `overwrite=bool` parameter to allow case 3 to push through B?
+It is not default because that would effectively be a `Roll` edit.

 > Not convinced on the argument names for this

 ---